Module 4.1: Managed vs Self-Managed Kubernetes

 What You’ll Be Able to Do

-- Design decision frameworks that weigh control plane responsibility, upgrade lifecycle, and team capability
+- Design comprehensive decision frameworks that weigh control plane responsibility, upgrade lifecycle velocity, and team capability.

-- Compare total cost of ownership between managed and self-managed Kubernetes including hidden operational costs
+- Compare the total cost of ownership between managed and self-managed Kubernetes infrastructures, explicitly accounting for hidden operational and labor costs.

-- Implement migration strategies from self-managed Kubernetes to managed services with minimal workload disruption
+- Implement bulletproof migration strategies from legacy self-managed Kubernetes environments to modern managed services with minimal workload disruption.

 Why This Module Matters